tholm/active_admin/docs/6-show-pages.md

-# Customizing the Show Screen
+# Customize the Show Page

-Customizing the show screen is as simple as implementing the show block:
+Customize the show page is as simple as implementing the show block:

     ActiveAdmin.register Post do
       show do